Skip to Content

 A valve and piston could still meet in a non-interference motor.
 Keepers at the tip of the valve keep the valve from dropping into the cylinder.

-As the valve ages, the stem stretches and can break off, allowing the valve to drop into the motor, hitting the piston.
+Wear and tear is a common cause of failure also; as valves age, the stem stretches and can break off, allowing the valve to drop into the motor and hit the piston.

 To determine if this is the cause, remove the spark plug and, using a small light or your phone camera, examine the piston for shiny impact witness marks.
 A valve repair may require a full top-end build, depending on how much damage occurred.